-[UPDATE] In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the Authority ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the 2021 Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code") and is exempt from State of California personal income taxes.
-Bond Counsel is of the further opinion that interest on the 2021 Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although Bond Counsel observes that such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-A complete copy of the proposed form of opinion of Bond Counsel is set forth in Appendix E hereto.
+[UPDATE] In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the Authority ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the 2021B Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code") and is exempt from State of California personal income taxes.
+Bond Counsel is of the further opinion that interest on the 2021B Bonds is not a specific preference item for purposes of the federal alternative minimum tax.
+A complete copy of the proposed form of opinion of Bond Counsel is set forth in APPENDIX E hereto.

-To the extent the issue price of any maturity of the 2021 Bonds is less than the amount to be paid at maturity of such 2021 Bonds (excluding amounts stated to be interest and payable at least annually over the term of such 2021 Bonds), the difference constitutes "original issue discount," the accrual of which, to the extent properly allocable to each Beneficial Owner thereof, is treated as interest on the 2021 Bonds which is excluded from gross income for federal income tax purposes and State of California personal income taxes.
-For this purpose, the issue price of a particular maturity of the 2021 Bonds is the first price at which a substantial amount of such maturity of the 2021 Bonds is sold to the public (excluding bond houses, brokers, or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers).
-The original issue discount with respect to any maturity of the 2021 Bonds accrues daily over the term to maturity of such 2021 Bonds on the basis of a constant interest rate compounded semiannually (with straight-line interpolations between compounding dates).
-The accruing original issue discount is added to the adjusted basis of such 2021 Bonds to determine taxable gain or loss upon disposition (including sale, redemption, or payment on maturity) of such 2021 Bonds.
-Beneficial Owners of the 2021 Bonds should consult their own tax advisors with respect to the tax consequences of ownership of 2021 Bonds with original issue discount, including the treatment of Beneficial Owners who do not purchase such 2021 Bonds in the original offering to the public at the first price at which a substantial amount of such 2021 Bonds is sold to the public.
+To the extent the issue price of any maturity of the 2021B Bonds is less than the amount to be paid at maturity of such 2021B Bonds (excluding amounts stated to be interest and payable at least annually over the term of such 2021B Bonds), the difference constitutes "original issue discount," the accrual of which, to the extent properly allocable to each Beneficial Owner thereof, is treated as interest on the 2021B Bonds which is excluded from gross income for federal income tax purposes and State of California personal income taxes.
+For this purpose, the issue price of a particular maturity of the 2021B Bonds is the first price at which a substantial amount of such maturity of the 2021B Bonds is sold to the public (excluding bond houses, brokers, or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers).
+The original issue discount with respect to any maturity of the 2021B Bonds accrues daily over the term to maturity of such 2021B Bonds on the basis of a constant interest rate compounded semiannually (with straight-line interpolations between compounding dates).
+The accruing original issue discount is added to the adjusted basis of such 2021B Bonds to determine taxable gain or loss upon disposition (including sale, redemption, or payment on maturity) of such 2021B Bonds.
+Beneficial Owners of the 2021B Bonds should consult their own tax advisors with respect to the tax consequences of ownership of 2021B Bonds with original issue discount, including the treatment of Beneficial Owners who do not purchase such 2021B Bonds in the original offering to the public at the first price at which a substantial amount of such 2021B Bonds is sold to the public.

-2021 Bonds purchased, whether at original issuance or otherwise, for an amount higher than their principal amount payable at maturity (or, in some cases, at their earlier call date) ("Premium Bonds") will be treated as having amortizable bond premium.
+2021B Bonds purchased, whether at original issuance or otherwise, for an amount higher than their principal amount payable at maturity (or, in some cases, at their earlier call date) ("Premium Bonds") will be treated as having amortizable bond premium.
 No deduction is allowable for the amortizable bond premium in the case of bonds, like the Premium Bonds, the interest on which is excluded from gross income for federal income tax purposes.
 However, the amount of tax-exempt interest received, and a Beneficial Owner's basis in a Premium Bond, will be reduced by the amount of amortizable bond premium properly allocable to such Beneficial Owner.
 Beneficial Owners of Premium Bonds should consult their own tax advisors with respect to the proper treatment of amortizable bond premium in their particular circumstances.